Boykai/Udacity-Intro-to-Machine-Learning/RESULTS.md

  * A validation, or cross validation, is the process of randomly splitting the given training dataset so that each fit of the machine learning classifier can be validated against a test subset of the dataset.

 6. Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]
+ * The evaluation metrics found for the final classifier used within the pipeline on the Enron dataset on the local Enron dataset testing subset was:
+ * Accuracy = 0.863636363636
+ * Percision = 0.4
+ * Recall = 0.4
+ * F1 Score = 0.4
+ * ROC Curve AUC = 0.661538461538

+ * The accuracy for this classifier was, 0.864.
+Which means that the classifier that was trained on a subset of the dataset, the training set, was able to correctly classify a person in the testing subset as a Person of Interest 86.4% of the time.

+ * The ROC Curve AUC for this classifier was, 0.662.
+Which means that the classifier was slightly better than random guessing (0.5).
+The ROC Curve AUC metric showed that out of the people in the testing subset, out of all the people classified as People of Interest, only 66.2% were classified correctly as People of Interest.